MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-add-cut-and-paste-a-control-on-a-page.md

 ---

-# How to: Add, Cut, and Paste a Control on a Page
+# Add, Cut, and Paste a Control on a Page

 The following example uses the Microsoft Forms 2.0  **Controls**collection, and the  **Controls.Add**,  **Controls.Cut**, and  **[Page.Paste](../../../api/Outlook.page.paste.md)** methods to add, cut, and paste a control on a **[Page](../../../api/Outlook.page.md)** of a **[MultiPage](../../../api/Outlook.multipage.md)**.
 The control involved in the cut and paste operations is dynamically added to the form.